jonnywyatt/react-testing/README.md

 # Testing with React Testing Library

-- see src/components/show-more for an example of a component and test
+- see src/components/show-more for an example of a component.
+You can fill out the test for it
-- add another component and test eg
+- another component is in src/components/form, with a blank test to fill out

 ## To run the app